Sign in

 7. What are the maintenance expectations?

-• If the expected life span of the equipment is less than the expected use period, there will be increased cybersecurity and reliability risk when the equipment becomes obsolete.
+• If the expected lifespan is shorter than the planned usage timeframe, it could elevate cybersecurity and reliability risks as the equipment becomes obsolete.

-• Are there hazardous materials or sensitive data storage that need to be considered when disposing of any part of the equipment?
+• Are there hazardous materials or sensitive data that require consideration during disposal?

 Next Steps